 Be sure to secure a location that is the right fit for your operation.
 Proximity to hospitals and major thoroughfares can give patients who need assistance better access to your dispensary.
-Signage is strictly regulated and varies by state, so it’s important understand what that means for your site selection as well.
+Signage is strictly regulated and varies by state, so it’s important to understand what that means for your site selection as well.

 3. Building your Team

-To be successful, you need to compile an executive team of highly talented, educated and experienced people who represent all aspects of your cannabis business.
-As stated above, the application process is complex, extremely detailed and requires a compelling ability to clearly convey how you will build, grow, monitor, secure, train, package, sell and much more.
-Canna Advisors has the experience, reputation and contacts to assist you with assessing individuals in the key areas of horticulture, chemistry, security, highly regulated industries, medical backgrounds, substance abuse prevention and more.
+To be successful, you need to compile an executive team of highly talented, educated, and experienced people who represent all aspects of your cannabis business.
+As stated above, the application process is complex, extremely detailed, and requires a compelling ability to clearly convey how you will build, grow, monitor, secure, train, package, sell, and much more.
+Canna Advisors has the experience, reputation, and contacts to assist you with assessing individuals in the key areas of horticulture, chemistry, security, highly regulated industries, medical backgrounds, substance abuse prevention, and more.

-The cannabis business is lucrative, exciting and gaining acceptance from the medical community as an effective treatment for many illnesses.
+The cannabis business is lucrative, exciting, and gaining acceptance from the medical community as an effective treatment for many illnesses.
 Proper preparation is the key to a successful application and start-up.
 The landscape is extremely competitive and you want to ensure you’re doing all you can to successfully obtain a medical marijuana business license.

-Canna Advisors offers assistance with business development, designing facilities and advising investors as well as licensing, operational plans, and proven strategies for success in your cannabis business.
+Canna Advisors offers assistance with business development, designing facilities, and advising investors as well as licensing, operational plans, and proven strategies for success in your cannabis business.
 For more information, please contact us or call us at 720.708.3154.

 Source: BDS Analytics/Arcview Market Research